Plumer House

-The Plumer House is an historic, American home that is located in West Newton, Pennsylvania.
+The Plumer House is an historic home that is located in West Newton, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1979.

 History and architectural features

 The original section of this historic building was erected in 1814, with an addition made in 1846.
 The original section is a 2 1/2-story, wood-frame structure with a gable roof.
 The addition is a 2 1/2-story, brick structure with a gable roof and two chimneys.
 It features a rear porch overlooking the adjacent Youghiogheny River.

-It was added to the National Register of Historic Places in 1979.